Understanding Social Security

 You contribute 6.2% of your pay, up to the taxable wage base, to fund Social Security, and your employer contributes the same amount on your behalf.
 You’ll see this contribution on your pay stub as FICA, which is the acronym for the Federal Insurance Contributions Act.

 Social Security benefit criteria

 Your benefit is based on how much you earn and when you retire.
-For each $1,360 in earnings in 2019, you earn one credit.
+For each $1,410 in earnings in 2020, you earn one credit.
 You can earn a maximum of four credits each year, and you need 40 credits to qualify for retirement benefits.
 The calculation is based on your highest-earning 35 years.
-Your spouse or dependents also may be able to claim based on your work history.
+Your spouse or dependents also may be able to claim benefits on the basis of your work history.

 Full retirement age (FRA) varies, depending on the year you were born.
 It can range from 65 for people born in 1937 or earlier to 67 for those born in 1960 or later.